Senior Year Monthly Checklist

 Month-by-Month Senior Year Checklist

-• Visit with your school counselor to make sure you are on track to graduate and fulfill college admission requirements.
-If you’re ahead of schedule, consider taking courses at a local university or community college to get a jump-start on college credit.
+• Meet with your school counselor to ensure you’re on track for graduation and college admissions.
+If ahead, consider taking courses at a local university or community college for college credit.

 Create a checklist and calendar to chart: